Do You Have Pre-Diabetes?

 • Damages both large and small blood vessels

-• Increases risk for heart attack and stroke
+• Increases risk of heart attack and stroke

 • Damages kidneys as indicated by protein in the urine